 Many day traders use targets to exit day trades with a profit.
-While this is very convenient, targets miss out on much larger profits when there is a strong move.
+Whilst this is very convenient, targets miss out on much larger profits when there is a strong move.

 Traders typically place targets 1-2% from their entry price.
 Market advisors often set even smaller targets to improve their chances of being proven right.